-Sophie joined Harmers in 2019 as a Graduate-at-law and has recently completed the Graduate Diploma of Legal Practice.
+Sophie joined Harmers in 2019 as a Graduate-at-law and upon completion of the Graduate Diploma of Legal Practice, was admitted as a solicitor in December 2019.

 Prior to joining Harmers, Sophie worked at the Australian Human Rights Commission in the Disability Rights Team.
 She provided executive and policy support to the Disability Discrimination Commissioner involving drafting policy briefs and speeches.
 This role also included assisting with international delegation visits and national stakeholder roundtables on different thematic areas such as: disability rights, children’s rights and business and human rights.
 Due to her leadership, in 2019 Sophie was invited to present at a Public Sector Conference on enabling disability access in the workplace.